This-Is-Prince/agent-other-sdks/docs/uniswap.md

 ## About Uniswap

 Uniswap is a decentralized exchange protocol that enables automated, permissionless token swaps on Ethereum and other EVM-compatible blockchains.
 It uses automated market maker (AMM) technology to determine token prices based on the ratio of tokens in liquidity pools.

-The protocol is available on multiple chains including Ethereum, Polygon, Arbitrum, Base, Optimism, Avalanche, Celo, and Zora.
-Swaps can be performed within the same chain or across different chains when cross-chain functionality is supported.

 Note: Before swapping tokens on Uniswap, you must first approve the Uniswap router contract to spend your tokens.
 The plugin's check_approval tool handles this automatically.